 Press MENU until ROUTE appears at the top of the display.
 Press ENTER.
 Use the LEFT/RIGHT ARROWs until the leg you wish to activate is displayed.
 Press the UP ARROW.
 If the leg is not active, the display indicates ENT TO ACTI-VATE.
 Press ENTER.
-The leg has become activated and the receiver begins to compute the necessary information to continue you on the route using the leg you selected.
+The leg has become activated, the NAV screen is displayed, and the receiver begins to compute the necessary information to continue you on the route using the leg you selected.

 If the display indicates ENT TO DEACTVATE, it means that the receiver is using this leg to compute the navigational information.
-Pressing ENTER at this screen not only deactivates the leg, but deactivates the route as well.
+Pressing ENTER at this screen not only deactivates the leg and returns to the leg summary screen, but deactivates the route as well.